 Our mission is to ensure the preservation of significant historic neighborhoods, buildings and public spaces in New York City, uphold the integrity of New York City’s Landmarks Law, and further the preservation ethic.

-We work directly with people who care about our city’s historic neighborhoods and buildings.
-We represent a constituency of over 500 local community organizations.
+We work directly with people who care about our city’s historic neighborhoods and buildings, and represent a constituency of over 500 local community organizations across all five boroughs.

-What do we do?
+How do we help?

-First and foremost, HDC provides technical and strategic support to groups and individuals to help save historic buildings.
-Since 1971, HDC has been a vital force helping to preserve historic neighborhoods and buildings throughout the five boroughs.
-HDC has been involved in the creation of almost all of the 108 officially designated historic districts in New York, which encompass almost 30,000 individual buildings.
+Since 1970, HDC has been a vital force helping to preserve historic neighborhoods and buildings throughout the five boroughs.
+HDC has been involved in the creation of almost all of the over 100 officially designated historic districts in New York, which encompass almost 30,000 individual buildings.

-We educate.
 Each year, HDC offers over two-dozen public programs, conferences, workshops, and talks related to New York City history, preservation practices like restoration, and community organizing.

 We monitor the New York City Landmarks Preservation Commission and work with elected officials on historic preservation and development issues.
 We have negotiated agreements between developers and community residents on projects affecting historic neighborhoods.

 Six to Celebrate is New York’s only targeted citywide list of preservation priorities.
 Six selected groups receive HDC’s hands-on help in all aspects of their efforts over the course of the year and continued support in the years to come.
 The program helps community activists learn to use tools such as documentation, research, zoning, landmarking, publicity, and public outreach to advance local preservation campaigns.